I’ve been sort of slacking lately. Well actually, I was sick, but also slacking.

 I don’t bake a lot so my baking supplies are on the top shelve in our far-away pantry, located in the hallway.
-It’s weird, but it’s partly because we switched the location of the dinning room and the kitchen in our renovation.
-Suffice it to say that hauling everything out was more work than actually organizing and labelling the supplies.
+It’s weird, but it’s partly because we switched the location of the dining room and the kitchen in our renovation.
+Suffice it to say that hauling everything out was more work than actually organizing and labeling the supplies.

 I’m happy it’s done though.
-Gone are few out-dated ingredients and never-to-be-used supplies.
-And now, everything is labelled.
+Gone are a few out-dated ingredients and never-to-be-used supplies.
+And now, everything is labeled.
 And I just realized my label reads ”Power Sugar”!
 So much for perfection Ha Ha.

 Day 17 – The spare room or guest room – Many people have one room that they refer to as the spare room.
 Today, let’s explore what clutter is hiding in there!

 We do have a spare bedroom.
 Right now it’s occupied four days of the week by one of our nephews who is completing an apprenticeship.
 Since he is only here a few days a week, the room is pretty stark.
 Not much clutter there.

 But we do have a giant ‘’spare room’’ a.k.a.
 THE UNFINISHED BASEMENT.

 If anyone of you thought I was Miss Perfect and that I have everything organized or that I suffer from OCD (which is no joke if you do), I have news for you.